 Hold the filter up to the sunshine.
 If you see a lot of dust, you need to replace it.

 How to Clean Your AC System

 Weeds, plants and leaves can get in the way of your condensing equipment.
 This can reduce its airflow, lower its energy efficiency and change your comfort.
 Here’s a method you can follow to get your equipment operating smoothly again.

 - Turn off power completely at the breaker or outdoor lever.

 - Get rid of yard debris around the air conditioner.
 Once you’ve cleared all the clutter within a two-foot range, you can use a paint brush or vacuum to gingerly clean the equipment’s fins.
-Misshapen fins can also hurt effectiveness, so you can attempt to correct them with a dinner knife.
+Misshapen fins can also hurt effectiveness.

 - Use a hose nozzle to gingerly clean the fins from inside the unit.
 Be careful to avoid getting liquid on the fan motor.